FraserThompson/dunedinsound.com/README.md

 `gatsby build`

-Beware that building from scratch (ie. from no public folder) takes a veeery long time (like an hour) because it has to go through all the images and resize/compress them.
+Beware that building from scratch (ie. from no public folder) takes a veeery long time (like a day or two) because it has to go through all the images and resize/compress them.

-It still shouldn't take that long (previously my custom Jekyll solution was much quicker) so I might look into that.
+(previously my custom Jekyll solution was much quicker...)

+### Why are we holding back `gatsby-plugin-sharp`?

+There's a bug with thumbnail generation in versions later than 2.3.13 where it will basically regenerate all thumbnails every time the build happens.
+When this is fixed we can move on https://github.com/gatsbyjs/gatsby/issues/20816

+We also need to hold back `gatsby-transformer-sharp` and `gatsby-plugin-manifest` otherwise we run into issues with conflicting versions of Sharp.

+Also the version of Sharp used by these older versions requires Python2 so we have to install a deprecated version of Python unfortunately.

+### Why are we using our own `gatsby-plugin-s3`?

+There's a breaking bug which causes large files to always be reuploaded.
+We can't switch to the full release until https://github.com/jariz/gatsby-plugin-s3/issues/59 is fixed

 ## Process audio

-1. Put audio into ./audio in a subfolder for
+1. Put audio into ./audio in a subfolder
 2. Run docker-compose up

 ## What have we got here

 ### Components